massimobonanni/iRentCarServiceFabric/Documentation/VehicleActor.md

 The ActorId is the plate.

 ## Requiremnents
-It exposes a feature to reserve the vehicle.
+It exposes a feature to reserve the vehicle (see [reserve a vehicle](Scenario-ReserveVehicle.md)).
 The feature accepts in input the user, the start date and the end date.
 A vehicle can be reserved if:
 * the vehicle is free;
 * the user is valid;
 * the user hasn't another vehicle;
 * the user has paid all previous invoices.

-It exposes a feature to return the vehicle.
+It exposes a feature to return the vehicle (see [release a vehicle](Scenario-ReleaseVehicle.md)).

 It exposes a feature to retrieve the vehicle information.